stm32duino/wiki_contrib/_cmake/Functions-reference.md

 This function lets you produce insights about the build process.
 It uses Graphviz to generate SVG files in order to better understand what happens throughout the build: configuration, compilation, linking.
-The mandatory TARGET argument is the name of the element to analyze, usually your sketch target (crated with `build_sketch()`).
+The mandatory TARGET argument is the name of the element to analyze, usually your sketch target (created with `build_sketch()`).
-Each insight keyword is optional; even when provided, they are not built by default, you have to explicitely generate them with the build tool (e.g., `ninja symbols.svg`).
+Each insight keyword is optional; even when provided, they are not built by default, you have to explicitly generate them with the build tool (e.g., `ninja symbols.svg`).

 | Keyword | Generated file | Description |
 | :------ | :------------- | :---------- |